alexsnow348/learning-notes/learning-notes/wealth-creation-happiness/Principle-Wealth-and-Creation.md

 ## Reserve Currency Status

-- How they gain/lose their reserve currency status - Dut
+- How they gain/lose their reserve currency status - Dutch
 	- innovation + tech + competition
 	-